Xygeni User Guides

 Guardrails at the server side (Audit Analysis) can be managed from the Xygeni Scanner command util guardrail.

-By uploading guardrails files to Xygeni server, guardrails can be associated to projects using project filter expressions.
+By uploading guardrails files to Xygeni server, guardrails can be associated with projects using project filter expressions.

 The EDIT_POLICIES permission should be granted to the Xygeni API token for running this command.